Source to Image: Publish an App without a Dockerfile

 8080for both Container Port and Service Port.

-Scroll down to Health Checker and check it.
-Set a readiness probe by filling out the following parameters.
+Scroll down to Health Check and select it.
+Set Readiness Check by filling out the following parameters.
 Click √ when you finish setting the probe and then click Next to continue.

 HTTP Request: Select HTTP as the protocol, enter